Introduction

 System Calls

 System calls use the same approach as an interruption system.
-Since root-STF function is responsible for all state transitions, including cold/warm storage reads, then a syscall can be represented as an interruption to the ephemeral smart contract.
+Since the root-STF function is responsible for all state transitions, including cold/warm storage reads, then a syscall can be represented as an interruption to the ephemeral smart contract.

 For accessing state data, Fluent uses special ephemeral smart contracts to access information located outside a smart contract.
 For example, in case of storage cache invalidation, the contract must request the newest info from the root call instead of reading invalidated cache.
 Also, nested calls to other contracts require ACL checks that must be checked and verified by the root-STF.